Pedrohgv/Music_Genre_Classification/README.md

 # Predicting Music Genres Using Waveform Features

 Can we predict music genres using features extracted from their waveforms?
-To answer that question, I used this [dataset](https://www.kaggle.com/insiyeah/musicfeatures) I found on Kaggle; the goal was to classify music using quantitative characteristics presented in the dataset, like *beats*, *spectral centroid* and other mathematical stratifications of songs.
+To answer that question, I used this [dataset](https://www.kaggle.com/insiyeah/musicfeatures) I found on Kaggle; the goal was to classify music using quantitative characteristics presented in the dataset, like *beats*, *spectral centroid*, and other mathematical stratifications of songs.
 So, without further ado, let's get through the project!

 ## Dataset